 - If you don’t usually sell via email, take the time to nurture your subscribers.

 Make lots of different offers — some free, some at a small cost — to train them to expect value when they click those links and buttons in your emails.
 Work on the necessary mindset shifts that prepare your readers for the sale.
 Never, ever give in to the temptation to sell too soon in the process.

-While I love seeing high click-through rates, we all want those clicks to convert into action.
+While we love seeing high click-through rates, we really want those clicks to convert into action.
 That’s unfortunately beyond the power of just the email alone — the website needs to convince and make saying YES as easy as possible.
 Start with a thorough website conversion copy audit, then make the necessary improvements before sending traffic to your online store.

 Following these three principles will set up any sales email campaign for success — whether you decide to DIY it (perhaps with a bit of Copy Coaching) or you decide to book us to write the sequence for you.